Rescue 8

-Rescue 8 is a syndicated American action adventure crime drama series about Los Angeles County Fire Department (LACFD) Rescue Squad 8.
+Rescue 8 is a syndicated American action adventure drama series about Los Angeles County Fire Department (LACFD) Rescue Squad 8.
 It premiered in 1958 and originally ran for two seasons with syndicated reruns continuing for almost a decade thereafter.

 Premise, cast, and characters

 Rescue 8, like 26 other rescue units with the LACFD, responded when people faced life-and-death situations.
-Attached to Fire House Station 8, the unit was headed by veteran paramedic Wes Cannon.
+Attached to Fire House Station 8, the unit was headed by veteran rescueman Wes Cameron.
 Skip Johnson was his assistant.

-The show starred Jim Davis as Cameron and Lang Jeffries as Skip Johnson.
+The show starred Jim Davis as Wes Cameron and Lang Jeffries as Skip Johnson.
 Nancy Rennick portrayed Patty Johnson, and Mary K. Cleary portrayed Susan Johnson, the wife and daughter, respectively of Skip Johnson.
 Tom McKee played the chief.

 Production

 Created by George Draine and Paul Frees, the series was produced by Screen Gems, with directors Dann Cahn and William Witney.
 Rescue 8 produced 73 half-hour episodes.
 The first season ran on Tuesday evenings, and the second season on Wednesdays.
 Bert Leonard was the producer.

 Davis and Jeffries learned fire department procedures at a training school, and they did most stunts themselves.